×

 When we asked expats and global nomads about the quality of medical care in Milan, they replied:

 "Milan offers a wide range of healthcare services to its citizens.
 The city is home to a number of public and private hospitals, clinics, and medical centers that provide a variety of medical services, including general and specialized care.
 The city also has a number of specialized centers for the treatment of specific conditions, such as cancer, heart disease, and neurological disorders.
 Additionally, Milan is home to a number of pharmacies, laboratories, and other medical facilities that provide a range of services, including diagnostic testing, vaccinations, and medical advice.
-Milan also has a number of specialized centers for the elderly, disabled, and those with chronic illnesses," stated one expat who made the move to Milan.
+Milan also has a number of specialized centers for the elderly, disabled, and those with chronic illnesses," said one expat.

 What are medical services in Milan like?